Randasabag/Randasabag/README.md

 - 💻 I have an I.T Master's Degree in "Image-Information-Hypermedia" and got a certification in Data Analytics with [Openclassrooms](https://openclassrooms.com)
 <!--saut de ligne -->

-- 💬 I speak currently French, English, Arabic and Turkish and have basics in Spanish
+- 💬 I speak currently French 🇫🇷, English 🇺🇸, Arabic 🇸🇦 & Turkish 🇹🇷 and have basics in Spanish
 <!--saut de ligne -->

 - Tools & Programming languages :